dqxiu/KAssess/readme.md

 ```
 ## How to calculate the KaRR score of a specific GLM/your own GLM quickly?
 1. Download the data from [google drive](https://drive.google.com/drive/folders/1N86h0LL9GS8BVsnXwl42vQXGISVA2vB-?usp=sharing), and move it to `./data/` .
-2. Generate the valid object alias for your own model: Specify the model_name, check/modify the tokenizer in the following code and run it.
+2. Generate the valid object aliases for your own model: Specify the model_name, check/modify the tokenizer in the following code and run it.
 ```bash
 python $YOUR_PROJECT_PATH/code/data_preprocess/gen_obj_alias_clean_dict.py
 ```
-3. Generate the probabilities:  Specify the model_name, check/modify the tokenizer and model loading method in `$YOUR_PROJECT_PATH//code/simple_rr_main_batch_update.py` and run as follows:
+3. Generate the probabilities:  Specify the model_name, check/modify the tokenizer and model loading method in `$YOUR_PROJECT_PATH/code/simple_rr_main_batch_update.py` and run as follows:
 ```bash
 bash $YOUR_PROJECT_PATH/bash/simple_rr_main_batch_run.sh
 ```